Skip to content

 Open standards are important to avoid vendor lock-in.
 If a vendor partially supports a standard like MQTT then it is one step towards vendor lock-in.
 For this reason, we think it is interesting to evaluate the support of MQTT by some IoT cloud vendors, including AWS IoT, HiveMQ Cloud, and MS Azure IoT.

-Deviations from Specification
+Deviations From Specification

 Basic MQTT features such as QoS 2, Retained Messages and guaranteed message ordering are often used to implement business critical systems.
 In order to be MQTT compliant these features are not optional but mandatory, which means cloud platforms that do not support these features are not compliant to the MQTT specification.
 HiveMQ provides support for MQTT 3.1, MQTT 3.1.1 and MQTT 5.
 In fact, HiveMQ has supported MQTT 5 since December 2018.